robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-08-04 22:49:54 UTC
+**Last Updated:** 2025-08-05 13:45:23 UTC

 **Status:** Maintenance
-**Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
+**Reason:** The panda cam is currently undergoing scheduled maintenance, so the live video feed is temporarily unavailable.
-**Recommendation:** Please check back later; the webcam feed should be available again after maintenance is completed.
+**Recommendation:** Visitors can expect the webcam to be offline for a short period and should check back later for live updates.
 **Technical Note:** The status image indicates a \

 ---